D15A-Jai-61/TempShare/README.md

-# TempShare PWA
+# TempShare

-TempShare is a Progressive Web Application (PWA) that allows users to share files temporarily within a local network.
+TempShare is a Python web app that allows users to share files temporarily within a local network.
 Files are stored temporarily and are automatically removed when users disconnect or when the server stops.

 ## Features

 - Real-time file sharing within local network
-- Progressive Web App (installable on devices)
 - Material Design UI
 - QR code generation for easy sharing
 - File upload with extension validation